hhenry99/gym-management-system/README.md

 Only one user can be logged in per browser.
 This is because we are using sessions to check if the user is logged in.
 Once the user logged off, all sessions are being destroyed.
 So if you have multiple systems open using chrome, and one logs off, all the other systems would logged off as well.
 To prevent this, I implemented some code that only one user can be logged in.
 However you are able to open up two different browsers (Explorer and chrome, etc) and it will work!

 No security has been added to the server such as SQL injection and hashing.
-I will eventually implement.
+Will eventually be implemented.

 If I were to do this project over again, I will use bootstrap and go object orientated approach.